josephjohnjj/ttg/examples/uts/WORKFLOW.md

                                ttg::Out<Key, BlockMatrix<T>>>& out){.... }
 ```

+The order is
+1. key
-The order is - key followed by the input data types (same order as the input edges), followed by tuple of output data types (same order as the output edges).
+2. followed by the input data types (same order as the input edges)
+3. followed by the tuple of output data types (same order as the output edges).

 ### What happens when a task sends key + data